 Tone Your Whole Body for Summer

-There are many reasons to love summer, but this might be the most empowering: It's the season where you can relax a bit and feel great about how much you've accomplished during the first half of the year.
+There are many reasons to love summer.
+It's the season where you can relax a bit and feel great about how much you've accomplished during the first half of the year.
 But if you’ve already told yourself “it’s too late,” and “there’s nothing I can do to get in shape now,” it’s time to stop the negative self-talk.
 This whole-body workout will help you kick-start a new fitness routine and gain more confidence before beach and pool season.